-Located within the Department of the Interior (DOI) Main Interior Building (RM 2070), the ACCESS Center, (formerly the Assisted Technology Center or ATC) is a resource center that offers consultation, information, advice and demonstration of assistive technology, safety, and accommodation solutions to increase workplace accessibility and safety for all employees.
+The ACCESS Center (formerly the Assisted Technology Center or ATC) is a resource center that offers consultation, information, advice and demonstration of assistive technology, safety, and accommodation solutions to increase workplace accessibility and safety for all employees.

 The ACCESS Center services include:

-The ACCESS Center is a collaborative venture between the Office of Human Resources, Office of Occupational Safety and Health, the Office of Civil Rights and the Office of the Chief Information Officer focused on increasing awareness and improving business practices to foster inclusivity through an accessible and safe work environment.
+The ACCESS Center is a collaborative venture between the Office of Human Capital (OHC), Office of Occupational Safety and Health (OSH), the Office of Diversity, Inclusive and Civil Rights (ODICR), and the Office of the Chief Information Officer (OCIO) focused on increasing awareness and improving business practices to foster inclusivity through an accessible and safe work environment.

 Inclusion through Accessibility